nivb000/mistertoy/README.md

-<h1 align="center">Mister toy - Website built with Next.js 13.2 Beta, featuring a toy store</h1>
+<h1 align="center">Mister toy - Website built with Next.js 13 Beta App Directory, featuring a toy store</h1>
-<h4>Add, delete, and edit toys, as well as view an "About Us" page with a Google Map and a chart summarizing all the items.
+<h4>Buy, Add, delete, and edit toys, as well as view an "About Us" page with a Google Map and a chart summarizing all the items.
 The website has a fully responsive design using SASS and is connected to a MongoDB database using Prisma ORM. </h4>

 <p>App is live <a href="https://mistertoy.vercel.app/">here</a></p>

 <h3>App features</h3>
 <ul>
-  <li>Full Stack Project build with Next.js 13.2 Beta with App directory</li>
+  <li>Full Stack Project build with Next.js 13 Beta with App directory</li>
   <li>Featuring all new Next Built-in Server on App Directory with API endpoints</li>
+  <li>Connected To Stripe API for purchases</li>
   <li>Add, Edit, Delete Toys Full CRUD</li>
   <li>Login system with Next Auth</li>
   <li>Complex search/filter system with Regular Expression and URL Search Params</li>